SquatPhish/2-Distributed-Crawler/README.md

 You will get a web version and a mobile version screenshot, their redirections and HTML source in test folder.

+The usage can be customized by following function calls in demo.js.

 ## Distributed Crawling :rocket: :rocket: :rocket: